SWBC Software Engineer Salary | $67K-$96K+ | Levels.fyi

 The median Software Engineer compensation in United States package at SWBC totals $95K per year.
-View the base salary, stock, and bonus breakdowns for SWBC's total compensation packages.
+View the base salary, equity, and bonus breakdowns for SWBC's total compensation packages.
 Last updated: 9/29/2025

 Company